indeedeng/imhotep-builder-jira/README.md

 that could conceivably be part of the given time range, and decomposing that issue into a series of actions.
 Those actions are then written to a series of .tsv (tab-separated value) files that are uploaded to an Imhotep shardbuilder.

+We have included some apachejira sample queries [here](http://opensource.indeedeng.io/imhotep/docs/sample-data/).
+You can gain insights from the data returned from your query, which can empower you to make data-driven decisions.

 **Status:**
 <br>[![Build Status](https://travis-ci.org/indeedeng/imhotep-builder-jira.svg?branch=master)](https://travis-ci.org/indeedeng/imhotep-builder-jira)
 ![Lifecycle](https://img.shields.io/osslifecycle/indeedeng/imhotep-builder-jira.svg)